 Ipoh's railway station is a superb example of colonial architecture, completed in 1917 and designed by the prolific and talented British architect, A.B Hubback, who also built Kuala Lumpur's famous station.

-The building also houses the Majestic Station Hotel which calls itself a 'Grandiose Moorish Colonial Hotel' and is sometimes referred to by the locals as the Taj Mahal Of Ipoh.
+The building also houses the Majestic Station Hotel (since closed down) which calls itself a 'Grandiose Moorish Colonial Hotel' and is sometimes referred to by the locals as the Taj Mahal Of Ipoh.
 That is something of an exaggeration but it does have an air of faded grandeur to it and the hotel's verandah, stretching the full length of the building, is the sort of place that gin and tonic was invented for.
 However they were selling no alcohol during my visit.

 To get to the hotel lobby you can either take the ancient caged lift, the sort with a sliding metal grille that you have to close by hand, or you can walk up the wood panelled staircase.